-Wind energy has the potential to power the word, and innovators are trying to find new technologies that harness the energy in the most efficient, cost effective way.
+Wind energy has the potential to power the world, and innovators are trying to find new technologies that harness the energy in the most efficient, cost effective way.
 Conventional bladed wind turbines are fantastic in theory, but in reality they do not always harness energy efficiently and can be prohibitively expensive.

 Saphon Energy is one of the innovators looking to be a game changer.
 The company has designed a wind turbine that is markedly different than its predecessors.
 Their turbine, called the Saphonian, has no blades, no spinning parts, and is nearly silent.
 The turbine, inspired by the design and function of boat sails, does not move and passively captures wind energy, turning this energy into usable mechanical energy.